jchr1st/workshop_howto/fmm_reserve/fmm_reserve.rst

 What If No Marketing Clusters Are Available?
 ++++++++++++++++++++++++++++++++++++++++++++

-What if there are no Marketing Clusters Available for your desired event date?

-Always try to reduce word count.
-Ex: Check with the SE as they have access to additional clusters.
+Check with the SE as they have access to additional clusters.

 .. note::